Wesleyan University Scott Plous's Homepage Return to SPN Homepage Return to SPN Homepage

 Read full statement

-APA Division 52: International Psychology "SPN has contributed immeasurably to the development of a global community within psychology and has tremendous value to Division 52 in its effort to enhance dialogue, collaboration, and networking among psychologist across the globe...
+APA Division 52: International Psychology "SPN has contributed immeasurably to the development of a global community within psychology and has tremendous value to Division 52 in its effort to enhance dialogue, collaboration, and networking among psychologists across the globe...
 Division 52 therefore urges full support by the APA, our members, and other organizations to sustain the Network and its vital role in internationalizing psychology."

 Read full statement